flutter/plugins/packages/in_app_purchase/in_app_purchase/README.md

 ### Completing a purchase

-The `InAppPurchase.purchaseStream` will send purchase updates after you initiate the purchase flow using `InAppPurchase.buyConsumable` or `InAppPurchase.buyNonConsumable`.
-After delivering the content to the user, call `InAppPurchase.completePurchase` to tell the App Store and Google Play that the purchase has been finished.
+The `InAppPurchase.purchaseStream` will send purchase updates after initiating the purchase flow using `InAppPurchase.buyConsumable` or `InAppPurchase.buyNonConsumable`.
+After verifying the purchase receipt and the delivering the content to the user it ids important to call `InAppPurchase.completePurchase` to tell the App Store and Google Play that the purchase has been completed.
+Calling `InAppPurchase.completePurchase` will inform the App Store and Google Play that the App verified and processed the purchase and Apple and Google can proceed to finalize the transaction and bill the end users payment account.

 > **Warning:** Failure to call `InAppPurchase.completePurchase` and
 > get a successful response within 3 days of the purchase will result a refund.